bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 ---
 ## What is SAML SSO

+Organizations created in Bitrise can log into Bitrise using their own SAML SSO system (easier user management, secure).
+All you have to do to is add Bitrise as an application to your own SAML-providing Identity Provider (IdP) and set some credentials on your organization's `Security` tab on Bitrise.

-You can sign up to Bitrise and log into an organization using your company SAML system.
-Auto-create/register user if it does not exist with that email yet and auto assign to the related Organisation.
+ Auto-create/register user if it does not exist with that email yet and auto assign to the related Organization.

 {% include message_box.html type="note" title="Connecting via Github" content=" Does not prevent the user to sign in with an alternative option, for example, connecting a GitHub account and signing in with the GitHub account. "%}